larean/obsinfo/information_files.rst

     raw to the final version.
 There is no corresponds field in StationXML, so subfields are saved as StationXML comments

-:`extras`: Information that has no other place in the Network file schema.
-    Subfields are saved to StationXML comments.
+:`extras`: Subfields are saved to StationXML comments.

 :`instruments`: List of instrumenation configurations making up the station (see `Instrumentation Configuration Level`_).